mackilroy007/React/README.md

 # React
-this is my react learning test folder (soon :) full) of all projects
+this is my react learning folder (soon full) with my first project :)